UniversalAl/animate/README.md

-animate.py is Python module for vapoursynth scripts that animates filters accros clip using MAP and selection.
+animate.py is Python module for vapoursynth scripts that animates filters thru clip using MAP and selection.

 ## Basic usage:
 ```